 A semi-automated system for handling insurance claims.
 This was like printing money.
 My service management system could create an official insurance claim with just a few clicks by the technician.
 Most insurance companies loved us because we had fixed prices and they knew we wouldn't try to scam them.

 Electronic payment for mail-in customers.
-This meant that for the first time, you could create a service order electronically, mail your device to our service shop, get a cost estimate via email, pay for the service electronically and get the repaired unit back - all without ever actually visiting the service shop.
+This meant that for the first time (maybe in history), you could create a service order electronically, mail your device to our service shop, get a cost estimate via email, pay for the service electronically and get the repaired unit back - all without ever actually visiting the service shop.

 Open on Saturdays.
 This was never a massive money maker, but the customers that did come really appreciated it.
 I enjoyed working the desk on Saturdays because you had plenty of time to do other stuff and when customers did show up, you could spend some quality time with them because there was no rush.
 I think this is a great marketing chance for new service shops since you have zero competitors for one day of the week.
 Besides, it was only half a day.